jiwoncpark/SLRealizer/README.md

 2. Enable a model-based interpretation of the LSST catalogs, for use in lens finding and light curve extraction.

+## Required Packages

+1. For Ubuntu 16.04, the matplotlib.pyplot.imshow module in Jupyter Notebook requires a manual installation of `texlive-latex-base`, `texlive-latex-extra`, `texlive-fonts-recommended`, and `dvipng`.

+2. Astropy

+3. Scikit-learn

+4. Pandas

+5. Numpy

 ## Set-up and testing